To provide grant aid to students with financial need to enable them to attend private, non-profit colleges or universities in Texas.

 - Are not receiving athletic scholarships;

-- Are required to pay more tuition than they would pay to attend a public institution; and
+- Be required to pay more tuition than they would pay to attend a public institution; and

-- Register for Selective Service or be exempt from this requirement.
+- Be registered for Selective Service or be exempt from this requirement.

 Only private, non-profit Texas colleges or universities may participate in the program.